 In October 2016 the fibresand on the back straight underwent £120,000 worth of refurbishment work in order to improve the drainage and provide an optimal race surface.

-From January 2019, Southwell will host evening fixtures for the first time, following the installation of state of the art floodlights at the Nottinghamshire track.
+As of March 2019, Southwell has hosted evening fixtures, following the installation of state of the art floodlights at the Nottinghamshire track.